winstonma/MMM-HK-KMB/README.md

         stops: [
           {
             stopID: 'HO06-S-1250-0',		// Which stop would you like to have displayed?
+            showLabelRow: false,        // Show or hide column headers
+            reloadInterval: 60000 	// How often should the information be updated?
+(In milliseconds) }
+        ],
       }
-        ],
-        inactiveRouteCountPerRow: 0,   // how many inactive route would be displayed, 0 means hide all inactive route
-        labelRow: true, // Show or hide column headers
-        reload: 60000 	// How often should the information be updated?
-(In milliseconds) }
     } 						// If this isn't your last module, add a comma after the bracket